From cleaning, cutting, and learning how to cook leeks to choosing the type to suit your taste, here is everything you need to know!

 Now for the easy part… how to cook leeks!
 Leeks can be cooked in a few different ways.
 Whether you sauté, grill, or roast them, you’re in for a lot of flavor.

-- Sauté: This is likely the most common method as it is the easiest!
+Sauté: This is likely the most common method as it is the easiest!
 Just toss the leeks on a skillet with a bit of oil or butter (and with or without other veggies).
 Let them cook until soft, stirring often.
+Perfect for this leek tart!

 Varieties & seasonality